3 ways AI and automation improve utilization management

 3. Point-of-care authorizations

 Imagine if provider EHRs (electronic health records) and payer care management platforms were seamlessly connected using the same technology.
 They could communicate and automate processes like never before, improve decision-making, and deliver high-quality care, all while reducing healthcare costs.
 Well today, this is officially a reality using Olive.
 Olive is an artificial intelligence solution that is already in hundreds of hospitals around the country and now supports payer platforms as well.
 What does this mean for providers and payers?
 By automating at both ends of the fax machine, Olive supports fully automated prior authorizations, including the ability to provide authorizations at the point of care.
-Florida Blue, a large private insurer, has already shown that it truly is possible and has revolutionized the way prior authorization approvals are done.
+A large private insurer has already shown that it truly is possible and has revolutionized the way prior authorization approvals are done.

 A provider can order a procedure or treatment in the EMR at the point of care while communicating with the patient about their care plan.
 AI can take over from there, checking to see if the health insurer covers the order and/or if a prior authorization is required.
 If a prior auth is required, it can use the same automated approval process discussed previously to pull patient clinical documents, check medical necessity criteria and automatically approve the order.
 This can all be done automatically, eliminating delays in patient care.
 The patient can leave the appointment knowing the next step in their care plan and schedule their next appointment on the spot, confident that it is covered by their health insurance plan.